Have you ever wondered how to use an

 The top surface is static dissipative.
 (The side that is blue, gray, or green.)

-The bottom surface is impregnated with carbon which is why it is black.
+The bottom surface is conductive.
+Since it is impregnated with carbon it is black.

 A material is static dissipative if it offers between 1 x 10e6 and less than 1 x 10e12 ohms of resistance.

 A material is conductive if it offers less than 1 x 10e6 ohms of resistance.

 To ground someone standing on an ungrounded floor, it is recommended to use anti static floor mats.

 These mats are typically black because they are impregnated with carbon.
 Snaps on the corner of the mat allow you to bypass the floor, sending static directly from the mat to an electrical outlet using a grounding cable.

 Once anti static mats are covering the table and floor you are on your way to being in compliance with ANSI/ESD S6.1 (ESD Grounding Methods Requirements for Workstations).